 I was more creatively involved with the script for The Nightingale, and I have to say they ultimately came up with a stunningly beautiful script for the story.
 I can’t wait for people to see it someday.

-- Members of The Novelry can enjoy a live session with Kristin in the Catch Up TV section of the Membership Area.
+- Members of The Novelry can enjoy a creative writing class with Kristin Hannah in the Catch Up TV area.
 If you’d like to write your own book, start today with the creative writing courses where you get to choose the best writing coach for your story.